0xbuidlman/site/index.md

 The project is currently under development.
-The first release of the addon for JIRA will target the following features (grayscaled pictures are currently draft mockups as development guideline).
+The first release of the addon for JIRA will target the following features (grayscaled pictures are currently draft mockups for development guideline: released UI will be much more consistent with proper UX).

 <br/>